Go to the Students section

 Repayments will be deducted automatically from your pay packet.
 All outstanding repayments will be written off after 30 years.

-If your household income is below £35,000 then a bursary can help towards your living costs.
-Our bursaries scheme is available to qualifying students for each year of their studies and does not need to be paid back.
-It is available to all eligible
+The Oxford Brookes Bursaries Scheme is available to qualifying students for each year of their studies and does not need to be paid back.
+It is available to all eligible UK full-time on-campus undergraduate degree students on £9,250 undergraduate courses whose commencing year of study is 2020/21, as follows:

 You must be in full time attendance at the University on the payment date to be eligible for each bursary instalment.